ethanchewy/PythonBuddy/README.md

 ### Credits:
 This was made by Ethan Chiu as a research project under the guidance of Wellesley College professor Eni Mustafaraj.

+### Other:
+As of Octobe 2020, PythonBuddy.com will no longer be a demo server for this open-source project due to the increasing costs of hosting it for 80,000+ people monthly.
+Instead, this URL will redirect back to this GitHub repo.